mmenozzi/twig-frontend-skeleton/README.md

 Suggested Usage
 ---------------

-Fork this repository or download it throught GitHub.
+Fork this repository or download it through GitHub.
 Then, use [Composer](https://getcomposer.org/) to install required dependencies:

 	$ composer install